 Pastor Van Leuven also is a contributing writer for The Place for Truth (Theology on the Go), an initiative of the Alliance of Confessing Evangelicals.
 For a listing of these articles and links to read them, click here.

-Originally from Rochester, NY, he is a widower who lives in Chula Vista with his four home-schooled children: Rachel (13), Olivia (11), Abraham (8), and Isaac (4).
-He also enjoys songwriting, and his original music reflecting a Reformed Christian worldview can be downloaded for free at www.dumbsheep.org.
+Originally from Rochester, NY, he lives in Chula Vista with his wife, Fernanda, and their four home-schooled children: Rachel (14), Olivia (12), Abraham (9), and Isaac (5).
+He also enjoys songwriting, and his original music reflecting a Reformed Christian worldview can be downloaded for free at www.dumbsheep.org.a